StackStorm/st2cd/CHECKLIST.md

 The right thing to do would be copying this list into our discussions for every release and update it when the steps are done, so that everyone could see the progress and comment on it in one place.

-## 1. Features

-A list of planned features—different for every release, of course–should follow.
-Cross the features out only after they're reviewed and merged into master.

-## 2. Pre-release procedure
+## 1. Organizational procedure

 - [ ] Create a release discussion or announce to everyone in any other way: make it clear what features will make it into the release.
 - [ ] Agree on the release timeline.
 - [ ] Agree on the community announcement/outreach plan (@epowell101 has to validate).
 - [ ] Assign release owners.

+## 2. Features

+A list of planned features—different for every release, of course–should follow.
+Cross the features out only after they're reviewed and merged into master.

+## 3. Pre-release procedure

 - [ ] Test every feature manually in Ubuntu 14.
 - [ ] Test every feature manually in CentOS/RHEL 6.
 - [ ] Test every feature manually in CentOS/RHEL 7.